Across Eternity: Book 4

 “I don’t want you to think badly of us.
 Guests in Sylphtoria are rare, and I won’t tolerate them being mistreated.”

 “It’s been fine.
 You needn’t worry.
 Being here is a true privilege, one I am deeply grateful for.
 Most people who come here would be enticed by your weapons, treasure, magic, and women, but just yesterday, I got to meet an elven glassmaker, and experienced the honor of watching such a master of the arts at work.
 I’ve tasted fruits and vegetables nourished by ancient magic.
 I’ve lain on silk sheets while the Nadoku sang me to sleep.
-This city is truly paradise, and I’m thankful for every moment I can spend here.”
+This city is a paradise, and I’m thankful for every moment I can spend here.”

 “Your words honor me.
 Time has given you a well-honed sense of appreciation.”

 “I wish more people had such a mature mindset.
 Like you, I have lived long enough to see golden ages and dark times.
 I have witnessed so much bloodshed due to fear, anger, and desire, born from small minds that know nothing of the world upon which they walk.
 Generations grow with hopes, dreams, and solutions for the future, only to become the very evil they fight against.
-But you should know this better than I do, don’t you, Sir Noah.”
+But you should know this better than I do, don’t you, Sir Noah?”

 “It’s true.
 In all my years living among people, I have learned that they are not driven by desire, morality, or purpose, but fear.
 They covet because they fear not having enough, they love because they fear being alone, they hate because they fear being hurt, and they worship because they fear their own insignificance.”

 We are blessed to live forever, and cursed to die in a flash.
-Free from age and disease, the only fate left for us is violence.
+Free from age and resilient to disease, the only fate left for us is violence.
 Inevitably, someone takes our lives from us.
 For all our power, for all our defenses, the fact remains that over a long enough span of time, conflict is unavoidable.
+I myself will live long enough to see hundreds, even thousands of years of history and turmoil, just to die in war or at the hands of an assassin, same as my predecessors.
+It’s only a matter of time.

 Elisandra silently scolded herself.
 What was she doing, talking about such things with a stranger?
 Not even Lour knew of her forebodings.
 Being a leader meant concealing her anxieties, not allowing anyone see any shred of weakness, be they ally or enemy.
-So why, why did her words, locked for centuries in iron, so easily slip free in front of Noah?
+So why did her words, locked for centuries in iron, so easily slip free in front of Noah?

 Noah walked over and stood beside her, looking out across the forest.
 “You need never apologize for speaking your heart.
 I’m glad that you feel comfortable enough to tell me these things.
 I’ve spent so much time around humans, listening to their problems, watching the most mature and educated turn into screaming toddlers fighting over a toy, devoid of patience and understanding.
+Honest conversation with someone like you is a joy.

 It’s nice to finally talk to someone with a wider perspective.
-I finally feel like I’m talking to an actual adult instead of just petulant children with wrinkles and beards.
+I feel like now I’m talking to an actual adult instead of just petulant children with wrinkles and beards.
 I know what it’s like to have so much you want to say and never having the chance to say it, no matter how many eons pass.”

 The queen glanced at him in the corner of her eye, hoping her cheeks had lost her redness.
 He truly was a fascinating soul.
 “Have you ever encountered elves in any previous lives?”